lynxkite/lynxkite/sphynx/README.md

 Then you can start a new server that uses the generated private key and certificate by `SPHYNX_PORT=<port> go/bin/server -keydir=<directory of cert.pem and private-key.pem files>`.
 LynxKite expects a certification file at the path stored in the environment variable `$SPHYNX_CERT_DIR`.
+If there is none, then generates them automatically.